The Best Bars In Lisbon guide image

 A dozen oysters and a cocktail or two as a pre-dinner snack is exactly what you’ll need after meandering around the city all day in the sun.
 Typography nerds will appreciate the cocktails, which are all named after different fonts, like the rum-based Helvetica and the mezcal Georgia.
 If you’re not in the mood for oysters or need something a bit heftier, they also make a great shrimp brioche sandwich.

-This futuristic-leaning cocktail bar in Principe Real is a spot you should definitely book when visiting Lisbon, with an emphasis on book: there are only nine seats at night and scheduled seatings, so reservations are mandatory.
+This futuristic-leaning cocktail bar in Principe Real is the spot to book, with an emphasis on book: there are only nine seats at night and scheduled seatings, so reservations are mandatory.
 There’s a small cocktail menu that encourages guests to pick a flavor profile (like floral, aromatic, and fruity, or bittersweet, herbal, and fresh) as a base to create a bespoke drink.
 Come here if you’re exhausted from playing navigator all day and couldn’t possibly make one more single decision yourself.

 Keep Vago in your back pocket as the place to go when you’re not sure, well, where to go.
 It’s inspired by Japanese listening bars, and all the programming is curated by the owners (who, of course, are also DJs themselves).
 It’s open from Tuesday to Saturday from 7pm until after midnight, so plan on popping in after an early dinner for some funk, jazz, techno, electronic music, disco, or funaná.
 Also, it’s one of the only places in Lisbon where you can eat a reuben sandwich, which you should definitely order alongside a negroni.